Wyyyb/DALAO-SM/README.md

 # ICM 2018

-The repository is a soluiton for Problem E of MCM/ICM 2018.
+The repository is our soluiton as a team for Problem E of MCM/ICM 2018.

 # Author

-Hao YU
+* Hao YU
-Songyun GU
+* Songyun GU
-Yubo WANG
+* Yubo WANG

 ## Installation